Data Analysis with Python: Basics (2025 Guide)

 Illustration of Python data analysis: pandas tables, charts, and a notebook workflow

-This guide focuses on the fundamentals you will use repeatedly: pandas for tabular data, NumPy for numeric work, and basic plotting for communicating results.
+This guide focuses on fundamentals you will use repeatedly: pandas for tabular data, NumPy for numeric work, and straightforward plotting for communicating results.
 The goal is a repeatable workflow you can apply to real datasets, not just toy examples.

 Good analysis signal